wix/stylable/site/docs/guides/stylable-component-best-practices.md

 ## Keep your selectors as simple as possible

-You will want to allow the context application to style your component's internals.
+You want to allow the context of the application to style your component's internals.

-Override CSS only for behaviors that **must** be overridden in order for the component to function and minimize usage of `tag selectors` and `pseudo-elements` of nested components.
+Override CSS only for behaviors that **must** be overridden for the component to function and minimize the use of `tag selectors` and `pseudo-elements` of nested components.

-When a component customizes its internal DOM parts, it generates selectors with high specificity that make it hard to style from the outside:
+When a component customizes its internal DOM parts, it generates selectors with high specificity that make it hard to style from the outside.

 ```css
 @namespace "comp";